-On February 25, 2022, Dolly Varden acquired, through the acquisition of Homestake, a 100% interest in the Homestake Ridge Project, a gold-silver project located in the Golden Triangle, British Columbia, and adjacent to the Dolly Varden Project, in exchange for a \$5 million cash payment and the issuance of 76,504,590 Common Shares to Fury.
+On February 25, 2022, Dolly Varden acquired, through the acquisition of Homestake, a 100% interest in the Homestake Ridge Project, a gold-silver project located in the Golden Triangle, British Columbia, and adjacent to the Dolly Varden Project, in exchange for a \$5 million cash payment and the issuance of 19,126,148 Common Shares to Fury.
 As a result of the transaction, Fury acquired approximately 32.88% of Dolly Varden's issued and outstanding Common Shares.
 On April 4, 2023, the Company published the Kitsault Valley Technical Report for the combined Dolly Varden Project and Homestake Ridge Project.
 The close proximity of the Homestake Project and Dolly Varden Project, combined with common infrastructure in the region, is expected to generate substantial co-development synergies for Kitsault Valley Project, as the respective deposits are advanced in combination.

-The Form 51-102F4 business acquisition report of the Company dated May 10, 2022 in respect of this acquisition is available on the Company's SEDAR profile at www.sedar.com.
+The Form 51-102F4 business acquisition report of the Company dated May 10, 2022 in respect of this acquisition is available on the Company's SEDAR+ at www.sedarplus.ca.

-On March 9, 2022, Dolly Varden issued 402,815 Common Shares to Haywood Securities Inc. pursuant to a financial advisory agreement between Haywood and the Company as described in the Company's management information circular dated January 24, 2022.
+On March 9, 2022, Dolly Varden issued 100,704 Common Shares to Haywood Securities Inc. pursuant to a financial advisory agreement between Haywood and the Company as described in the Company's management information circular dated January 24, 2022.

-On March 31, 2022, Dolly Varden announced the completion of a best efforts brokered private placement pursuant to which the Company issued 11,274,400 Common Shares that qualify as "flow-through shares" as defined under the Tax Act (the "FT Shares") at a price of \$1.02 per FT Share for gross proceeds of approximately \$11.5 million (the "March Offering").
-The March Offering was completed by Research Capital Corporation and Eventus Capital Corp., as co-lead agents and joint bookrunners, on behalf of a syndicate of agents including Haywood Securities Inc. and Gravitas Securities Inc. (collectively, the "March Agents").
-In connection with the March Offering, the March Agents received an aggregate cash fee of 6.0% of the gross proceeds of the March Offering.
-Pursuant to the Ancillary Rights Agreement, Hecla exercised its anti-dilution right in respect of the issued and outstanding Common Shares after closing of the March Offering and acquired 1,788,499 Common Shares for additional gross proceeds of approximately \$1.5 million.
+On March 31, 2022, Dolly Varden announced the completion of a best efforts brokered private placement pursuant to which the Company issued 2,818,600 Common Shares that qualify as "flow-through shares" as defined under the Tax Act (the "FT Shares") at a price of \$4.08 per FT Share for gross proceeds of approximately \$11.5 million (the "March 2022 Offering").
+The March 2022 Offering was completed by Research Capital Corporation and Eventus Capital Corp., as co-lead agents and joint bookrunners, on behalf of a syndicate of agents including Haywood Securities Inc. and Gravitas Securities Inc. (collectively, the "March 2022 Agents").
+In connection with the March 2022 Offering, the March 2022 Agents received an aggregate cash fee of 6.0% of the gross proceeds of the March 2022 Offering.
+Pursuant to the Ancillary Rights Agreement, Hecla exercised its anti-dilution right in respect of the issued and outstanding Common Shares after closing of the March 2022 Offering and acquired 447,125 Common Shares for additional gross proceeds of approximately \$1.5 million.

-On May 17, 2022 Dolly Varden announced the initiation of field activities on its Kitsault Valley Project, made up of the Dolly Varden Project and Homestake Ridge Project.
+On May 17, 2022 Dolly Varden announced the initiation of field activities on its Kitsault Valley Project.
 Objectives of the 2022 program include: upgrading current inferred mineral resources to measured and indicated classification, expanding known deposits and discovering new silver and gold mineralization along the Kitsault Valley trend of multiple deposits and historic mines.